fazpass/fia-documentation/README.Android.md

 	},
 	{
 		// show user a textfield to input the incoming OTP,
-		// then call the validate Message method (Constants.otpPromise.validate()) }
+		// then call the validate Whatsapp method (Constants.otpPromise.validate()) }
 )
 ```